ndp/thoreau/ROADMAP.md

 ## TODOs

 [x] focus on suite with a bang "suite!"
-[ ] take to right line of code with better output
-[X] Shared setups
+[x] Shared setups
 [x] dynamic expects blocks
+[x] Multiple inputs support
 [ ] focus on tests with a bang "happy!"
+[ ] Legacy support
+[ ] take to right line of code with better output
 [ ] More assertions / flexible evaluation
-[ ] Multiple inputs support
-[ ] Legacy support
 [ ] Formatters for reporting
 [ ] EXIT code 1 if failures
 [ ] complains if there's more than one testing block